Your New Secret to Majorly Discounted Shopping

 Many eBay power-sellers have an eBay store where you can find great items at low buy-it-now prices.
 Look at the seller’s other items or their eBay store if you need an item in another size or color.
 Also, if you have interest in buying more than one item from the same seller, ask for combined shipping to save money.
 Periodic visits to eBay stores help me find exactly what I want.
 You can buy styles that are impossible to find anywhere else.
 This is ideal for anyone who lives in an area with limited access to stores and outlets.
 I always do an eBay stores search in addition to a regular search because sometimes different items pop-up.
 Some of my favorite eBay stores include bm-co, prada-m and designer-exchange.

-American Express also has fantastic chargeback policies that favor the buyer (you).
-If PayPal fails to do a chargeback on an item that the seller won’t refund you for, AMEX is a guaranteed backup.
+Many premium credit cards have fantastic charge-back policies that favor the buyer (you).
+If PayPal fails to do a charge-back on an item that the seller won’t refund you for, your credit card is a backup.

 Remember that eBay shopping is safe.
 Both eBay and PayPal have fraud protection programs that are effective.
 I recommend that you do NOT make any purchases outside of eBay as you will not be protected, regardless of how attractive an offer from a seller may seem.
 Remember that eBay works on an effective feedback system and that the majority of fraudulent transactions are reported to the eBay community.